-The Director of Residence Life will have a "Fire Drill Record" sheet provided by the Department of Safety and Security.
-The Director of Safety and Security will coordinate placing the alarm system on test and initiating the alarms and strobes.
+The Operations Manager of Safety and Security will coordinate placing the alarm system on test and initiating the alarms and strobes.
 Initiation will be coordinated via radio so that all assistants can start their stopwatch at the same time.
 Assistants will watch exits and note the times from the stopwatch of the last person to exit as well as total number of evacuees.
-The Director of Safety and Security will walk the interior to verify that everyone is evacuated.
-Once the building is empty, the Director will then call over the radio to stop time.
+The Operations Manager of Safety and Security will walk the interior to verify that everyone is evacuated.
+Once the building is empty, the Operations Manager will then call over the radio to stop time.
 All event assistants and organizers will meet to record the number of evacuees and total time of evacuation.